What sample types are compatible with the Q-Plex Arrays?

-- Demo Kit or in-house sample testing of four samples: This provides the user with an opportunity to screen several sample preparation conditions and see how they work with standard Q-Plex™ assay conditions.
+- Low-cost Demo Kit or low-cost in-house sample testing of four samples: This provides the user with an opportunity to screen several sample preparation conditions and see how they work with standard Q-Plex™ assay conditions.
 In fact, the cytokine levels of a wide variety of tissue homogenates and cell lysates, such as mouse lung, liver, kidney, pancreas, kidney, and eye have been successfully analyzed using Q-Plex™ Arrays under standard assay conditions.

 - Custom development: Quansys can perform optimization and validation of assay conditions specific for the user’s sample type.

 Preparing Tissue Homogenates and Cell Lysates for use in Q-Plex™ Arrays

 The cytokine levels of a wide variety of tissue homogenates and cell lysates, including mouse lung, liver, kidney, pancreas, kidney, and eye, have been successfully measured using Q-Plex™ Arrays.
 Most homogenization or lysis protocols for an ELISA or western blot are fine to try with Q-Plex™ Arrays as long as the procedure is standardized across samples, the samples are kept cold at all times, and the diluents do not contain chemicals that interfere with the assay.
 Use the example protocols and reagent compatibility table below as a guideline in designing the optimal homogenization protocol for your sample type.

 General Protocol for Tissue Homogenization/Cell Lysate Preparation for Q-Plex™ Arrays: KEEP SAMPLES COLD AT ALL TIMES